latra-icse/artifact/README.md

 ## RQ1 & 2: Effectivenss and Efficiency of Latra

-Finding 1: The paper claims that Latra improves the reduction performance of language-agnostic reducers, reducing 33.77% and 9.17% more tokens on average than Vulcan in C and SMTLIB benchmarks.
+Finding 1: Latra improves the reduction performance of language-agnostic reducers, reducing 33.77% and 9.17% more tokens on average than Vulcan in C and SMTLIB benchmarks.

 Finding 2: Latra demonstrates comparable reduction performance to language-specific reducers.
 It outperforms ddSMT and achieves a reduction capability similar to C-Reduce.
 The slight advantage of C-Reduce in token reduction is not statistically significant.